Andy-Hutch/Andy-Hutch/README.md

 ### 🚀 Current Goal

-Continue building hands-on GRC and cybersecurity projects while helping teams stay compliant, mitigate risk, and enhance operational security.
+I'm continuing to build hands-on experience through self-directed GRC and cybersecurity projects while preparing for Security+ certification.
+My goal is to contribute to teams that value security governance, compliance readiness, and risk-informed decision-making.

 ---

 ### 📫 Let's Connect

-View myu work below or reach out to me via [LinkedIn](https://www.linkedin.com/in/hutchisonandy86/)
+Browse my projects below or connect with me on LinkedIn

 ---